wenjoy/learn-contract/README.md

 ### ERC20
 - deploy
+check `.env`, if NETWORK is not specified, use localhost (hard code in `helpers.ts`) as default provider, for testnet, fill it with `sepolia`
-`npx hardhat run --network localhost scripts/deploy-erc20.ts`
+`npx hardhat run scripts/deploy-erc20.ts`

 - verify
 after verify, can be indentified as ERC20 token on Etherscan and display Token name `npx hardhat verify 0x0FB63Ab7354E08666A4bFb0051CEa797FB6E0154 "Wenjoy Token" "WJTK" 18 --network sepolia`